OpenTechSchool-Brussels/generative-art-with-processing/Adding-a-dimension.markdown

 First, you'll see that depending on where is your camera, the system is way more sensible than previously.
 It's not anymore linked with the number of pixel of your screen, but with a real geometry.

 Second...
 If you already tried to display many objects, with many translate, you might see something weird happening.
 Guess what is happening?
 The translate are not forgotten once used.
-They actually cummulate over time (and reset once you reach the end of `draw()`).
+They actually cumulate over time (and reset once you reach the end of `draw()`).
 There again might sound super weird but ... then again, it is coherent in most usages.
 In order to precisely place many object, we need to know when to add, and when to discard such translations.
 This is done with `pushMatrix()` and `popMatrix()`.

 In short, `popMatrix()` will discard all changes in your frame of reference seen since last `pushMatrix()`.
 An example of usage: